 Eating processed food in moderation is fine, but many of these foods may contain high amounts of added sugar and sodium.

 Added sugars are any sugar that is not naturally occurring in the food and has been added manually.Added sugars aren't just hidden in processed sweets.
 They're added to bread to give it an appealing browned hue, and there often is a surprising amount added to jarred pasta sauces and cereal.
 Added sugars often are used in low-fat foods to improve taste and consistency.
 The grams of carbohydrate on the Nutrition Facts label also includes naturally occurring sugars which may be a significant amount in foods such as yogurt and fruit.
-Instead, review a product's ingredient list and look for added sugars among the first two or three ingredients including sugar, maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate.
+The updated Nutrition Facts label specifies how many added sugars are in a product.
+Another way to look for added sugars is to review a product's ingredient list and look for added sugars among the first two or three ingredients including sugar, maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate.
+Ingredients are listed by weight so the first two or three ingredients are the most prevalent.

 Processed foods are major contributors of sodium in our diets because salt is commonly added to preserve foods and extend shelf life.
 Most canned vegetables, soups and sauces have added salt.
 Choose foods labeled no salt added, low-sodium or reduced-sodium to decrease the amount of salt you're consuming from processed foods.